LivePersonInc/developer-center/pages/documents/data/personal-data-deletion/overview.md

 3. Use the [Create Delete Request](personal-data-deletion-delete-request.html) method and make two requests: one with the list of conversations to delete and another with the consumerId.
 This makes sure that both the conversation and the rest of the consumer's data is completely deleted.

+**Deletion flow**
+Once a deletion request is sent, it is inserted to the sytesm and is waiting to be approved for a pre-defined time of 5 days.
+During that time period it is possible for the brand to cancel the deletion request and by that allowing the brand to monitor the deletion requests that are sent on his behalf.
+After the deletion request is approved, the deletion process will start and we garuntee a full deletion from all repositories within 20 days from that time.
+There is a limitation of the number of deletion requests that a brand can send within a calendar month (limit of 100 requests per month).

 ### Limitations:

-1. The following is not supported in the current beta phase:

- * For messaging:
-    - Messaging conversations are still stored in one of LP's messaging repositories and therefore, if you enter a closed conversation from the “All Connections” tab to view the conversation in its full view, you will be able to see the entire transcript even after the deletion process.
-    - Messaging consumer data is not deleted from all repositories.

- * Photo / file sharing data is not deleted.

- * Secure form data is not deleted.

-2. This API is not aimed for massive deletion of data, there is an internal mechanism which will protect the system from such misuse of the API.
+1. This API is not aimed for massive deletion of data, there is an internal mechanism which will protect the system from such misuse of the API.

+2. Only brands that are on the Denver infrastructure will have access to the full capabilities of the API.
+Brands still using AppServer will still have their chat transcript data stored in our internal database and will not be able to delete those.